apache/zookeeper/README.md

 Maven central repository location can be found [here](https://repo1.maven.org/maven2/org/apache/zookeeper/zookeeper/).

 ## Docker Image
-ZooKeeper docker [official image](https://hub.docker.com/_/zookeeper) is published to Docker Hub and maintained by the Docker Community.
+Docker [official ZooKeeper image](https://hub.docker.com/_/zookeeper) is published to Docker Hub and maintained by the Docker Community.

 ## Contributing
 We always welcome new contributors to the project!
 See [How to Contribute](https://cwiki.apache.org/confluence/display/ZOOKEEPER/HowToContribute) for details on how to submit patch through pull request and our contribution workflow.